Remo speaks on national television (Times Now), about politicians of not just Goa but every politicians in India,

 In India, it is one of the virtues to NOT hold a political opinion.
 If a school going child reads or speaks too much of politics his parents would get worried about his future.
 If a college student is not preparing for his JEEs or CATs and shows more interested in fixing up the college union issues, his parents are shattered.
 They’ll leave no stone unturned to bring their, lost child wandering on the streets of politics, back to the ‘sahi raasta’ that leads to a secured job in US.
 American parents may hope “our son would run for presidentship one day or become a senator” but in India joining politics is the greatest disgrace a child can bring to his family (unless it’s a political family of course).

 Alas, he kept saying, but how many in India asked, “what can I do for my country”.

 But I hope things are changing.
 Few Indian youths from one of the IITs saw Rang De Basanti and formed Bharat Uday Mission.
 More became bloggers, got into citizen journalism and all that.
 But joining politics is like getting into the shit hole to clean it.
 Someone once said, “A country gets the politicians it deserves” As long as we’d think politics is dirty, we’d only get dirty politics.

 So if you can’t go down the shit hole to clean it, at least be around, to see if it’s being properly done.
 Don’t go about your bowling sessions and Barrista coffees until you have formed and demonstrated your political opinion.

-Was reading this article in this regard where the author has written…
+I was reading this article in where the author have written…

 This section of optimistic happy people in India have a life way to comfortable than Marx and his socialist theory would have allowed them.
 Unless they would see what is wrong with the nation they would never do anything, and I guess they are too blind to see what is wrong and the divide would only widen.